deannacodes/pr-buddy/README.md

 # PR Buddy
-Slack bot which alerts reviewers when a new pull request is made via Bitbucket Server (NOT Bitbucket Cloud).
+Slack bot which alerts reviewers when a new pull request is made via Bitbucket Server.
+This won't work on Bitbucket cloud because the response you get is different.

+It works by getting the emails of the reviewers, then looks them up on your specified slack workspace, and sends them a DM.

 # Create a Slack App
 Create an app through Slack.
 [Here's the docs](https://api.slack.com/#read_the_docs) for that.
 Install it to the workspace you're deploying it to.